North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Day 2: Iruya

-This town is waaaayyyyy north Argentina.
+Iruya is properly remote – it’s the most “out there” detour on this north Argentina loop.
 It’s one of the more remote places to visit in Argentina, but worth it!
-The last 50 kilometres of the trip is on a bone-jarring dirt road that winds through, over and around mountains (so this is where a four-wheel drive might come in handy).
+The last 50 kilometres of the trip is on a bone-jarring dirt road that winds through, over and around mountains (this is where a four-wheel drive might come in handy – but we were fine with a 2WD).

 The journey will take you to 4,000 metres above sea level at the crossing between the Salta and Jujuy provinces, and comprises an array of stunning landscapes, from dusty flat towns to mountains rippled with layers of brown, red, green, purple and slate-grey earth.